-Donald Trump Is ‘Not Leaving’ Regardless Of 2020 Election Outcome, Warns Bill Maher
+Donald Trump Is ‘Not Leaving,’ Regardless Of 2020 Election Outcome, Warns Bill Maher

 President Donald Trump will not leave office regardless of who wins the 2020 presidential election, according to Bill Maher.

-The comedian made the dire prediction during the latest edition of his HBO show Real Time, reports Mediaite.
+The comedian made the dire prediction during the latest edition of his HBO show, Real Time, reports Mediaite.

 During a panel discussion, Maher pointed to Kentucky Governor Matt Bevin’s refusal to concede the Kentucky gubernatorial race, arguing that Trump is guaranteed to do the same.